 Passes additional options to the specified source loader module.
 The options string must be of the form “option1=value,option2=value” for any number of options and values.
 Supported options and values for each source can be shown with “--list-sources”.

+--force-update Argument: none

+The build script will normally only update from a sources if it detects that an update is necessary, either because new data files have been downloaded from the source or because the source’s loader module code has been updated.
+With this option, the build script will update all specified sources, even if it believes no update is necessary.

 --finalize Argument: none

 Causes the build script to discard all intermediate data and optimize the knowledge database (after performing an “--update”, if any).
 This reduces the knowledge database file size and greatly improves its performance, however it will no longer be possible to update the file with any new source data.

+--no-optimize Argument: none

+Instructs the build script to skip the database optimization and compacting step that it normally performs after completing all source updates.
+This may be useful if you know you will be updating additional sources later, since the optimization can take some time and will have to be done again anyway after the next update.

 --verbose Argument: none

-Prints additional informational messages to the screen.
+Prints additional informational messages to the screen; this is the default setting.

+--quiet Argument: none

+Suppresses additional informational messages; the opposite of verbose.

 --test-data Argument: none

 Switches the build script into test mode, in which it uses an alternate set of source loader modules.
 These sources do not contain actual biological knowledge; instead, they specify a minimal simulated set of knowledge which can be easily visualized and used to test and understand the functionality of LOKI and Biofilter.
 Knowledge database files created in test mode cannot be updated in the standard mode, and vice versa.
 Refer to the Example Knowledge section for more information.